Dominion of Newfoundland

-Newfoundland was a British dominion in eastern North America, today the modern Canadian province of Newfoundland and Labrador.
-It was established on 26 September 1907, and confirmed by the Balfour Declaration of 1926 and the Statute of Westminster of 1931.
+Newfoundland was a British Dominion in eastern North America, today the modern Canadian province of Newfoundland and Labrador.
 It included the island of Newfoundland, and Labrador on the continental mainland.
-Newfoundland was one of the original dominions within the meaning of the Balfour Declaration, and accordingly enjoyed a constitutional status equivalent to the other dominions of the time.
+Newfoundland was one of the original dominions under the Balfour Declaration of 1926, and accordingly enjoyed a constitutional status equivalent to the other dominions of the time.
+Its dominion status was confirmed by the Statute of Westminster, 1931, although the statute was not otherwise applicable to Newfoundland.